Cemiplimab-rwlc

 Cemiplimab-rwlc is approved to treat:

-- Basal cell carcinoma (BCC) (a type of skin cancer) that is locally advanced or metastatic.
-It is used in patients whose disease has been treated with hedgehog pathway inhibitor therapy or who cannot receive hedgehog pathway inhibitor therapy.
+• Basal cell carcinoma (BCC) (a type of skin cancer).
+It is used in patients whose cancer cannot be removed by surgery or has spread after treatment with hedgehog pathway inhibitor therapy or if hedgehog pathway inhibitor therapy cannot be used.

-- Cutaneous squamous cell carcinoma (a type of skin cancer) that is locally advanced or metastatic.
-It is used in patients whose disease cannot be cured by surgery or radiation therapy.
+• Cutaneous squamous cell carcinoma (a type of skin cancer) that has spread or cannot be treated with surgery or radiation therapy.

 Cemiplimab-rwlc is also being studied in the treatment of other types of cancer.